JamieBali/jamiebali.github.io/_posts/2025-01-18-Digital-Signage.markdown

 So how is this going to work?

-Firstly, I've created a flowchard.
+Firstly, I've created a flowchart.

 <img src="https://imgur.com/A4NCvtZ.png"></img>